 - Undergraduate and graduate (if applicable) academic achievement.

 - Graduate Record Examination scores (if applicable).

-- Evaluation of accomplishments and character by faculty and supervisors.
+- Evaluation of accomplishments and supervisors.

 - Interview with the Admissions Committee.